St. Thomas School and COVID-19

-As we plan for the 2020-21 school year, we believe our nearly 70 years of experience and success in meeting challenges will serve St. Thomas School well.
-Four cornerstones guided our planning for the upcoming school year.
+As we navigate the COVID-19 pandemic, we believe our nearly 70 years of experience and success in meeting challenges will serve St. Thomas School well.
+Four cornerstones guide our planning and decision-making during this unprecedented time.
 The safety and well-being – physical, intellectual, social, and emotional – of our current faculty, staff, students, and families remain our top priority.
 We are anchored by our mission, vision, guiding principles, and core virtues.
 We remain committed to a rigorous academic program, the development of character and leadership, a strong and vibrant community, and the long-term sustainability and vitality of the School.

 The following cornerstones guided decision-making in developing STS Reimagined: